Frequently Asked Questions & Answers

 These questions could save countless women from unwanted abortions.

-These questions can lead to referrals to family and intervention counseling, or shelters from abuse, which could help thousands of Missouri women avoid unwanted abortions.
+These questions can lead to referrals to family and intervention counseling, or shelters from abuse, which could help hundreds of thousands of women avoid unwanted abortions.

 But today, abortion providers are free to ignore these questions.
 And sadly, to save time during patient intake, most do.